ramgorthi04/gist/recontour_planner_hints.md

 8. **Localization Strategy**: Insights into how products perform in different countries can inform localization strategies, such as product modifications or targeted marketing.

-Overall, this dataset is a valuable resource to optimize their product offerings, marketing strategies, and market expansion plans on Amazon.
+Overall, this dataset is a valuable resource to optimize product offerings, marketing strategies, and market expansion plans on Amazon.

 ### shopify.shopify_customers_orders_data